Updated January 3, 2019

 - WordPress.com also provides good information on using their software: Get the Most from WordPress.com

 I hope you found this information helpful.
 If you are serious about promoting your business, products or services online, you must have a website to do so.
 Using a blog is a simple and effective way to get started.
 And using WordPress to manage the process and update your blog (or website) with content is the easiest solution on the planet.
-But if all this seems more than you want to manage, please give Big Oak a call and let us help you with you new blog or fix your existing one.
-Please call me (Shell Harris) directly at 804-741-6776 x-100.
-I look forward speaking with you.
-And if you found this “Starting Blog Tutorial” helpful, please make a comment and share your new blog site.
+If you found this “Starting Blog Tutorial” helpful, please make a comment and share your new blog site.

 Creating Social Media Content